 - 24.82.
-The Media Monitor may lodge complaints with WASPA using the procedures outlined above. - 24.83.
-An adjudicator reviewing a complaint may request that the Media Monitor perform further tests to ensure compliance with the Code.
+WASPA may lodge complaints using the procedures outlined above. - 24.83.
+An adjudicator reviewing a complaint may request that WASPA perform further tests to ensure compliance with the Code.

 - 24.84.
-In addition to the complaints process, the Media Monitor may also make use of the "Heads Up" process set out below.
-The Media Monitor may make use of this process if it seems feasible for the member concerned to provide a prompt remedy to the problem identified. - 24.85.
-For the "Heads Up" process, the Media Monitor must send a notification of the problem directly to the relevant WASPA member.
-The member has two (2) working days to respond to the "Heads Up" complaint, thereafter, if the Media Monitor is satisfied that the member has adequately addressed the "Heads Up" complaint, it is considered closed, and no further action is taken against the member. - 24.86.
-If the Media Monitor is not satisfied that the "Heads Up" complaint has been satisfactorily resolved then the Media Monitor may either give the member a further two (2) working days to resolve the matter, or proceed to lodge a complaint. - 24.87.
-The record of any "Heads Up" queries and responses for a particular service or problem will not form part of the record for any formal complaint which is subsequently lodged by the Media Monitor as a result of a member's failure to resolve a "Heads Up" satisfactorily. - 24.88.
-If a WASPA member believes that the remedies suggested by the Media Monitor in order to satisfy a "Heads Up" request are inappropriate, the member may request that WASPA review that "Heads Up".
-WASPA will review the request and may instruct the Media Monitor to amend the request.
+In addition to the complaints process, WASPA may also make use of the "Heads Up" process set out below.
+WASPA may make use of this process if it seems feasible for the member concerned to provide a prompt remedy to the problem identified. - 24.85.
+For the "Heads Up" process, WASPA must send a notification of the problem directly to the relevant WASPA member.
+The member has two (2) working days to respond to the "Heads Up" complaint, thereafter, if WASPA is satisfied that the member has adequately addressed the "Heads Up" complaint, it is considered closed, and no further action is taken against the member. - 24.86.
+If WASPA is not satisfied that the "Heads Up" complaint has been satisfactorily resolved then WASPA may either give the member a further two (2) working days to resolve the matter, or proceed to lodge a complaint. - 24.87.
+The record of any "Heads Up" queries and responses for a particular service or problem will not form part of the record for any formal complaint which is subsequently lodged by WASPA as a result of a member's failure to resolve a "Heads Up" satisfactorily. - 24.88.
+If a WASPA member believes that the remedies suggested by WASPA in order to satisfy a "Heads Up" request are inappropriate, the member may request that WASPA review that "Heads Up".
+WASPA will review the request and may amend the remedies suggested.